Reviewable exclusions

 Get in touch

-You can call our underwriting team on 0345 600 6812 or email us at enquiries@aiglife.co.uk to discuss removing your exclusion.
+You can call our underwriting team at enquiries@aiglife.co.uk to discuss removing your exclusion.
 And in case you were wondering, if an exclusion does get removed – there will be no charge to the premium you pay.

 Examples of looking at your exclusion